kshutkin/rollup-extras/plugin-binify/README.md

 Default: `0o755`

-Number / string means try to set permissions on file using fs.chmod.
+Number / string means try to set permissions on a file using fs.chmod.
-`false` (falsy values not work) disables permissions setting.
+`false` (falsy values not working) disables permissions settings.

 ### filter